Groupon Cyber Monday Deals Boast Up To 80 Percent Off, Here Are Some Of The Best

 — Groupon (@Groupon) November 26, 2018

 The website also has some amazing deals on home goods this holiday season, including 74 percent off Emeril Lagasse’s 15-piece Forged Knife Block Set–selling today for only $49.99 when it regularly goes for $189.99.
-The stainless steel cutlery also comes with a wooden organizing block, and has received almost 1,200 five star ratings.
+The stainless steel cutlery also comes with a wooden organizing block and has received almost 1,200 five-star ratings.

 Get a good night sleep after a long day of holiday shopping at the mall with a new mattress topper–and for less than $40!
-The online retailer is selling Comfort Essential’s 2.5 Inch 5-Zone Ebonite Memory Foam Mattress Topper with a price slash of 81 percent, making the typically $179.99 item only $34.99.
+The online retailer is selling Comfort Essential’s 2.5-inch 5-zone Ebonite Memory Foam Mattress Topper with a price slash of 81 percent, making the typically $179.99 item only $34.99.

 The early bird gets the… early bird savings! https://t.co/LEyK5xA24O https://t.co/Qh48KIid3A